 Development management measures will take account of the protection and improvement of amenity lakes and bathing waters.
 Such waters are sensitive to pollution in general and particularly to microbial pollution.
+Blue green algae have become an increasing risk to the quality of rivers and lakes, which results from excessive nutrient levels in waterbodies, primarily from agricultural runoff and sewage.
 Many wastewater treatment technologies do not currently remove microbial contaminants and the impact of new or expanding developments need to take account of public health issues relating to bathing areas and drinking water sources.
 Land spreading of manures is another source of microbial contaminants and land spreading arrangements should take account of additional measures to protect known amenity areas.